 The receiving agency selects from photographs and descriptions on our website.
 The agencies work closely with our Director, who makes recommendations.

 Boggs Mountain Humane Shelter is a "Selective Intake Facility".
+This is the method of Intake for No Kill facilities.

 Rabun County Animal Control is a separate organization designated to deal with stray, feral, and/or aggressive animals.